This is the second in my Raw Milk Cheesemaking 101 (For Beginners & Beyond) Series of Free Classes (Videos & Articles).

 - After about 10-15 minutes, the whipped cream will separate into yellow fat butter globules and a milky-yellow liquid.
 Keep going for a couple more minutes until the fat is well separated.

 - Using a colander, strain out the buttermilk from the butter into another bowl.
-Using a wooden spoon, continue to get out as much of the buttermilk as possible.
+Using a wooden spoon or silicone spatula (or your cold hands), continue to get out as much of the buttermilk as possible.

-- Using either your hands or a wide silicon spatula, wash your butter well under cold running water, kneading and squishing it well.
+- Using either your hands or a wide silicon spatula, wash your butter well under cold running water, or directly in a large bowl filled with cold water, kneading and squishing it well.

-- Store your butter refrigerated for up to 3 weeks, or frozen for up to 1 year.
+- Store butter refrigerated for up to 3 weeks, or frozen for up to 1 year.